fleetdm/fleet/docs/Using Fleet/MDM-Windows-setup.md

 5. On the **Microsoft Intune Plan 1 Device** page, select **Buy** and follow instructions to purchase the license.

-  It's recommended to select the monthly billing frequency and, once you purchase the license, set it to expire (not renew automatically).
-This way, you won't be charged every month when you change your Autopilot profile infrequently.
-If you need to change the profile, you can renew the license.

 6. Sign in to [Entra admin center](https://entra.microsoft.com).

 7. In the left-side bar, select **Users > All users**.

-8. Select or create your shared, IT team user and then select **Licenses**
+8. Select or create your Intune admin user and then select **Licenses**

 9. Select **+ Assignments** and assign the **Microsoft Intune Plan 1 Device** to this user.

 ### Step 2: create an Autopilot profile

-1. Sign in to [Microsoft Intune](https://endpoint.microsoft.com/) using the shared, IT team user from step 1.
+1. Sign in to [Microsoft Intune](https://endpoint.microsoft.com/) using the Intune admin user from step 1.

 2. In the left-side bar select **Devices > Enroll devices**.
 Under **Windows Autopilot Deployment Program** select **Deployment Profiles** to navigate to the **Windows Autopilot deployment profiles** page.